Bruce Wagner

-Bruce Alan Wagner (born March 22, 1954) is an American novelist and screenwriter based in Los Angeles known for his apocalyptic yet ultimately spiritual view of humanity as seen through the lens of the Hollywood entertainment industry.
+Bruce Alan Wagner (born March 22, 1954) is an American novelist and screenwriter based in Los Angeles.
+He is known for his apocalyptic yet ultimately spiritual view of humanity as seen through the lens of Hollywood.

 Early life

-Wagner was born in Madison, Wisconsin, to Morton Wagner and Bernice Maletz.
+Wagner was born in Madison, Wisconsin to Morton Wagner and Bernice Maletz.
 When he was four, his family moved to San Francisco, then to Los Angeles four years later.
-His father was a radio station executive who eventually moved into television, producing The Les Crane Show, before becoming a stock broker.
-When his parents divorced, his mother worked at Saks Fifth Avenue, where she remained for 40 years.
-He attended Beverly Vista Elementary School in Beverly Hills, California, until the 8th grade.
-He attended Beverly Hills High School but dropped out in his junior year.
+His father was a radio station executive who eventually moved into television, producing The Les Crane Show, before he became a stock broker.

+When Bruce's parents divorced, his mother worked at Saks Fifth Avenue, where she remained for 40 years.
+He attended Beverly Vista Elementary School in Beverly Hills, California until 8th grade.
+He went to Beverly Hills High School but dropped out in his junior year.
 He worked in bookstores, drove an ambulance for Schaefer Ambulance Service, and became a chauffeur at the Beverly Hills Hotel.
 He has two older sisters.